paovent/pdsnd_github/README.md

 Sun 21/06/2020

 ### Project Title
-bikeshare
+bikeshare for major US cities

 ### Description
 This project displays bikeshare usage data with customized filters.
-Language used: Python and Pandas library
+Language used: Python and Pandas library.

 ### Files used
 bikeshare.py